Avanti (car): Avanti (1987–2006)

-The Avanti Motor Company was purchased by Michael Eugene Kelly, whose ownership was very brief because the company's ownership changed in 1987.
+The Avanti Motor Company was subsequently purchased by Michael Eugene Kelly, whose ownership was very brief because the company's ownership changed in 1987.
 The "II" was dropped from the car's name and all subsequent cars were called the "Avanti".
 The company then had second-generation Avanti styling originated by Tom Kellogg, the youngest member of the original Studebaker Avanti design team.